daawaan4x/ttg/README.md

   --help         Show this message and exit.
 ```

+> **WARNING:** Some Terminals have special meanings reserved for some symbols including but not limited to `!`, `$`, or `~`.
+Running the program in `--inspect` mode will allow you to see the raw input being parsed by Python.
+In these cases, it is recommended to switch to other Terminals or switch to running the program in `--file` mode.

 ### Running from Source

 **Recommended**: Install `Python 3.8` using a version manager such as `pyenv` from https://github.com/pyenv/pyenv/ (Unix) or https://github.com/pyenv-win/pyenv-win (Windows).